Infinitesimally Tight Lagrangian Orbits: Infinitesimally tight immersions

 is finite. \end{enumerate} In other words, $\widetilde{X}$ is only tangent to $\mathcal{L}$ at most at finitely many points where it vanishes.
-A Lagrangian submanifold $\mathcal{L}$ in $M=G/H$ is called {\it infinitesimally tight} if the equality
+A Lagrangian submanifold $\mathcal{L}$ in a homogeneous space $M$ is called {\it infinitesimally tight} if the equality

 is satisfied for any $X\in \mathfrak{g}$ such that $\widetilde{X}$ is transversal to $\mathcal{L}$. \end{definition}

 \begin{example} Let $\mathcal{L}$ be a maximal circle in the sphere $S^2$ considered as a homogeneous manifold, then $\mathcal{L}$ is locally tight, globally tight and infinitesimally tight.
 This happens because the Hamiltonian vector fields on $S^2$ are generated by the moments of rotation around the $x$,$y$ and $z$ axis. \end{example}